-leadership and life skills.
+Regional Leadership Conferences (RLC).
+Tekes gather in locations across North America each year to further their understanding of the fraternal experience.
+Numerous educational sessions are offered throughout these weekend-long events to teach leadership and life skills.
 Because of generous donor support, TKE decreased costs to attend RLC by \$25,000.
 The TKE Foundation continues to assist with decreasing program costs and covering registration fees through special projects funds.
-Our support aids hundreds of the men across TKE Nation who attend RLC each year.
+On average, the Foundation grants \$110,000 in support to aid hundreds of the men across TKE Nation who attend RLC each year.

 Charles R. Walgreen, Jr. TKE Leadership Academy.
 Named in honor of one of our most distinguished, loyal and generous Fraters, the Charles R. Walgreen, Jr. TKE Leadership Academy is TKE's premier training program for young Fraters preparing for the challenges of leadership in chapters, on campus and in their communities.
 TKE has developed this week-long summer program with the expert support of dedicated volunteers and staff leaders.
 Tekes from the.
 U.S. and Canada come together for the opportunity to bond with other promising young leaders, learn from expert instructors and gain a new understanding of their own leadership potential.
 Many describe the Academy as a defining moment in their lives.
 Collegiates must complete an application and go through a nomination and selection process to attend Leadership Academy.
-Application information can be found at TKE.org/tkela.
+Application information can be found at TKE.org/Academy.

 Each year, donors cover 90% of the cost for 72 men to attend this transformative leadership program.
 In 2015, Elmer Smith (Mu-Sigma, Morehead State) made a historic commitment to fully endow the TKE Leadership Academy by matching donations dollar-for-dollar up to \$1 million.
+This commitment was completed in September 2020 through gifts from more than 600 donors.

 William V. Muse Alumni Volunteer Academy.
 According to research by Dr. William V. Muse, former president of Auburn University, TKE Foundation Board member and Past Grand Prytanis, many of the strongest TKE chapters succeed in part due to the support of an active advisor.
 This important volunteer position advises the chapter on a range of management issues, provides continuity as chapter leadership changes year to year, and encourages strong engagement from the chapter's alumni.

 Recognizing the extraordinary value of these key leaders, TKE developed the William V. Muse Alumni Volunteer Academy.

-Record donor support allowed over 75 alumni volunteers the opportunity to attend Volunteer Academy and learn how to better support collegiate Fraters and serve alumni associations.
+Record donor support allowed over 75 alumni volunteers the opportunity to attend Volunteer Academy in 2018 and learn how to better support collegiate Fraters and serve alumni associations.

 Scholarships.
-The TKE Foundation offers nearly 150 scholarships to support the education and academic growth of Fraters.
+The TKE Foundation offers more than 150 scholarships to support the education and academic growth of Fraters.
 These funds make college dreams possible for young men of all backgrounds and aspirations.